SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 This user story outlines the role of the Competent Authority (CA) in managing and updating the geographical areas where short-term rental regulations apply.
 The CA is responsible for defining and maintaining the boundaries of these areas to ensure accurate compliance by hosts and STR platforms.

-Through the POST/Shapefiles endpoint, the CA can upload or update shapefiles that define the specific regions within its jurisdiction where registration and activity data reporting are required.
-When a shapefile is uploaded or modified, the system generates or updates an AreaID for all points within the defined region.
-This AreaID is then included in the list of areas where registration procedures and data reporting obligations are enforced.
+Through the POST/area endpoint, the CA can upload or update shapefiles that define the specific regions within its jurisdiction where registration and activity data reporting are required.
+When a shapefile is uploaded or modified, the CA needs to mandatory add the relevant competentAuthorityId_Area and competentAuthorityName_Area .
+This  is then included in the list of areas where registration procedures and data reporting obligations are enforced.

 By managing these shapefiles, the CA ensures that the geographical scope of the regulation is clearly defined and accessible to STR platforms.
 This allows platforms to accurately determine whether a listing falls within a regulated area and must adhere to the registration and reporting requirements.